1) Initial Consultation for Cosmetic Gynecology Surgery by Laser:

 - TAKE NOTHING PER ORAL (NPO) except for maintenance medications that are approved by the above guidelines and/or your surgeon.

-- Before undergoing an operative or diagnostic procedure under Sedation or General Anesthesia, you must refrain from eating, drinking, or taking anything orally.
-You must follow your surgeon’s guidelines.
+- Before undergoing an operative or diagnostic procedure under Sedation or General Anesthesia, you must refrain from eating, drinking, or taking anything per oral following your surgeon’s guidelines.

-If your surgical procedure does not entail a hospital stay, we are more than happy to assist you in booking a hotel or providing accommodation recommendations.
+If your Cosmetic Gynecology Surgery by Laser does not entail a hospital stay, we are more than happy to assist you in booking a hotel or providing accommodation recommendations.
 A few hotels located near the hospital offer special rates for our patients.
 Feel free to contact us for more information.